aracaraujo/JavaCalculator/README.md

 I'm writing this calculator in Java using IntelliJ IDEA as my IDEA.

 The GUI that I'm using is Swing.
-This is my first time programming in Swing and I'm enjoying a lot.
+This is my first time programming in Swing, and I'm enjoying a lot.
 I know that is a simple GUI, but it was easy to learn and I enjoyed a lot.

 # Status

-The program isn't finished yet.
-The four basic operations are working already, but there's some logic regarding the track of results when performing operations after operations that still needs to be fixed.

-# Future Steps

-I'm not sure yet if I will add anything else besides finalizing some logic.
-The purpose was creating a basic calculator to practice more of my Java skills and learn about Swing and after finalizing the logic it will be pretty more done.
+The calculator is done.
+It will only perform one operation at a time, so if you're trying to run don't try to add severa number in a row.
+Add two at each time.

 [//]: # (# Useful Websites)